-Every major committee of the Bank and the Trust Company is chaired by a board member.
+Stifel Nicolas & Co., Inc. 227 W. Monroe, Suite 1850 Chicago, IL 60606 (800) 745-7110 Monroe Securities, Inc. 100 N. Riverside Plaza, Suite 1620 Chicago, IL 60606 (312) 327-2530 The Audit and the Governance Compensation Committees are chaired by a board member.
 They are given the necessary resources to lead their committees, monitor the committee actions, and report to the full Board the committee's activities.
 The committees are staffed with employees who have been carefully chosen to support the Board member chairperson and provide the expertise and support to allow the committee to accomplish its objective.
-The committees are tasked to keep the Bank and the Trust Company on track from a risk/reward perspective, as well as their budget and strategic directions, in order to execute their stated missions.